j6s/phparch/README.md

 }
 ```

-## Notes

-This is only a rough implementation to see if this is even possible.

-It is.
+Most of defining an architecture is only syntactic sugar over the namespace validators above.
+The following methods allow you to add assertions to your component structure:

+- `mustNotDependOn`
+- `mustNotBeDependedOnBy`
+- `mustOnlyDependOn`

 ## TODO

-- Document things
-- Clean up API
-- Add some more validation rules
 - Add tests
 - Publish to packagist